Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to three complaints, completed on December 12, 2024 it was determined that Kadima Rehabilitation and Nursing at Harmony was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an abbreviated survey in response to three complaints completed on February 24, 2026, it was determined that Kadima Rehabilitation &; Nursing at Harmony was not in compliance with the following requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.\~

 Plan of Correction: